mschuldi-lab/schuldiner-sop/docs/original_sop/transformations.md

 * For really sensitive strains you can do a “soft” transformation – 30’ in 30ºC and 15’ in 42ºC.
 If cells are super sensitive, you can wash them in 10%LiAc buffer instead of DDW, before adding transformation mix.

+* You can improve your chances of getting a mutant for very sick strains if you plate in 4% glucose.
+The extra nutirents will help the mutants survive

 * If your transformation does not work twice consider re-ordering the primers.
 Sometimes even one point mutation in a primer inhibits homologous recombination and this occurs quite frequently!

 * If your transformation still does not work after you have ordered new primers, consider doing it in a diploid (BY4743).
 This way, if the change to the genome was lethal, it will be covered by the second copy, and you can then see that was the reason.

 * If a certain CHK PCR does not work repeatedly, make sure you allow enough annealing and extension time in your PCR program.
 If still does not work- use Kappa Hifi instead of GoTaq.

+* If you get no bands at a CHK PCR (including controls like actin), consider growing the cells in liquid to mid-log.
+In this state the cell wall is thiner and is easier for the NaOH extraction to work.
+Furthermore, you can make a 3ml starter, spin 50ul of culture, remove the suppernatant and add the NaOH+RNAse mix, and save the rest of the culture for freezing in case your check was positive.

 :::note
 - Always make sure that you know which ladder you are using and check that your PCR product is the size that you thought it would be.
 Primer dimers run at the bottom of the gel (often below the smallest ladder marker) and often look like a PCR product, but they are not.
 :::

+*You can use the new tool Din developed for gel annotations: https://gemini.google.com/share/9368b9d02c48

 :::note
 - It is crucial to check a strain that has a visual phenotype with both check PCR AND microscopy before freezing - sometimes the positive colonies in the check PCR will show a different phenotype in the microscope than expected.